From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Role clearly defined: ✓

-Hired a junior finance analyst at $4.5K/month.
-Delegated: data gathering, model building, basic analysis.
+He hired a junior finance analyst at $4.5K per month and delegated data gathering, model building, and basic analysis.

-Training: 15 hours over 3 weeks using documented processes.
+He kept client meetings, strategic recommendations, and scenario planning, and invested 15 hours over 3 weeks in training using the documented processes.

 Net after payroll: $38.4K – $4.5K = $33.9K